cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/apply.md

 {{< /highlight >}}

-In second invocation the updated blueprint uploaded and deployment-update is executed.
+In the second invocation, the updated blueprint is uploaded and deployment-update is executed.